icgc-dcc/jtracker/README.md

 ## Create a Git repository to manage and track workflow task execution

-Here is an example: https://github.com/jt-hub/ega-file-transfer-to-collab-jtracker/tree/master/ega-file-transfer-to-collab.0.4.0.jtracker
+Due to pontenially large amount of git commits and pushes, for running workflows in production, do not use GitHub to host job tracking repositories.
+Instead, please set up your own git server.

-At this time, you will need to set up this Git repository on your own manually.
+At this time, you will need to set up the job tracking Git repository on your own manually.
 In the near future, 'jt' cli tool will be able to set it up automatically for you.

 ## Start JTracker Worker on task execution hosts